TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 The spelling here is how the terms will be used in normal text (not headlines).

 backend (noun)
-   We usually do not capitalize this.
-This is not a specific TYPO3 thing.
+   Usually not capitalized.
+This is not specific to TYPO3.
 Fluid is capitalized, like Docker (see :ref:`spelling-proper-names`).
 Backend is a general thing, like any backend, any extension, any plugin or any car and not a 1953 Chevy Corvette.

    Example: "when you log in to the backend ..."

-   Note: Outside of the TYPO3 context, you will commonly also see spelling back-end or back end.
-These are not wrong, but in the TYPO3 context, we try to use consistent spelling, so stick to backend.
+   Note: Outside of the TYPO3 context, you will also encounter spellings like back-end or back end.
+These are not wrong, but in the context of TYPO3, we try to use consistent spelling, so stick to backend.

 code sprint
-   is commonly written in lowercase, see `Wikipedia: Hackathon
+   Commonly written in lowercase.
+See `Wikipedia: Hackathon
    <https://en.wikipedia.org/wiki/Hackathon#Code_sprints>`__

 (the TYPO3) Core
    Example: "The TYPO3 Core comes with a number of icons that may be used in your extension."

 Composer
-   The same applies as for Docker.
+   Adhering to Docker rule set.
 Use Composer unless you explicitly mean the command `composer`.

 (the TYPO3) Core Team
-   Should be capitalized.
+   Capitalized.

 (the TYPO3) Documentation Team
-   Should be capitalized, unless it means *any* documentation team.
+   Capitalized, unless it means *any* documentation team.

 Docker
-   The product Docker is a brand name and is capitalized, so use that unless you explicitly mean the command `docker` (see `Use the Docker command line
+   The product Docker is a brand name and therefore capitalized, so use that unless you explicitly mean the command `docker` (see `Use the Docker command line
    <https://docs.docker.com/engine/reference/commandline/cli/>`__).